eugenioLopezRamos/slika-photography/README.md

 - Make AJAX request for active-post not fail
 - Use css height instead of the animation thingy on contact tab mobile
 - Make scrollbar fadeout + disappear, then reappear when moved or its area clicked

--add stop propagation to scrollbutton;
+- add stop propagation to scrollbutton;

 **DONE**

+- Styled users index, new/edit user, edit profile
+- Add blog post 404 message
 - Post previews on admin page
 - Make URLs case insensitive
 - Add vanity URLs to blog posts (slugs are unique, and are automatically created from title (with tags stripped & w/ 	  parameterize)